-Take your concerns seriously.
-This can be a very sensitive topic to discuss but reaching out to a trusted adult is extremely important.
-Discussing with your pediatrician or doctor will help you receive the right care, evaluation, diagnosis and treatment plan.
+Take these concerns seriously.
+Eating disorders can be a very sensitive topic, but reaching out to a trusted adult or professional is one of the most important steps toward recovery.
+Discussing it with your doctor or therapist will help you receive the right care, evaluation, diagnosis and treatment plan.

 What should parents do at home to support their child or teen with an eating disorder?